Fortunoff: History

-In July 2008, NRDC Equity Partners, purchased Canada's 338-year-old retailer, the Hudson's Bay Company.
+In July 2008, NRDC purchased Canada's 338-year-old retailer, the Hudson's Bay Company.
 The new combined company called Hudson's Bay Trading Company was composed of Fortunoff, Lord & Taylor, Creative Design Studios, and the HBC's divisions: the Bay, Zellers, Home Outfitters, and Fields.

 On February 5, 2009, Fortunoff filed for Chapter 11 bankruptcy, citing a weak 2008 holiday season, ballooning costs in its partnership with Lord & Taylor and reduced borrowing capacity due to the recession.
 Officials at Fortunoff originally hoped to sell the luxury-goods chain.
 Finding no takers, layoffs began on February 12, 2009, at the Fortunoff headquarters in Uniondale, New York.
 A class-action lawsuit against Fortunoff was filed by laid-off employees who alleged violations for federal and state WARN Act laws.
 It was further alleged that many of Fortunoff's vendors were lured into shipping increased consignments of merchandise and goods for the Fortunoff/Lord & Taylor venture prior to the abrupt bankruptcy filing one year and a day after NRDC's purchase of the company.
 The timing of the filing allowed NRDC's Fortunoff "shell" companies, created during the initial purchase, a secured creditor position above other creditors.

 On February 17, 2009, Fortunoff stopped accepting its gift cards as payment, angering customers.
 A bankruptcy auction was scheduled for February 23, 2009.

 The chain began liquidating all of its stores on February 25, 2009; the sales concluded a little more than three months later in the first week of June 2009.
 When the company was in process of being liquidated, plans to brand Lord & Taylor's fine jewelry and home-furnishing departments under the Fortunoff brand were canceled.
 SimplexDiam Inc. of New York City was entrusted with auctioning the residual diamonds from the fine jewelry division.

 Fortunoff now continues to do business as an online jewelry retailer and operates its Fortunoff Backyard Stores.

 Ownership

 The Fortunoff and Mayrock families, descendants of the founders, owned 100% of the company until November 2004, when a 75% interest in the company was acquired by Trimaran Capital Partners and the Kier Group.
 However, several members of the founding family remained involved in the management and operation of the company.
 The sale, which originally was to have closed in December 2004, eventually closed in July 2005.

-During the Spring of 2009, CONSOR Intellectual Asset Management was retained to sell the Fortunoff brand, intellectual property and related intangible assets.
+During the spring of 2009, CONSOR Intellectual Asset Management was retained to sell the Fortunoff brand, intellectual property and related intangible assets.
 As a result of that effort, in July 2009, the Fortunoff brand and intellectual property were reacquired by David Fortunoff and members of the Fortunoff and Mayrock families with the possibility of relaunching the brand.